'Contagion': how a 2011 film predicted the coronavirus epidemic

 And they seriously scared him.

-“When I spoke with experts, they all emphasized that the epidemic is not a“ if ”question, it is a“ when ”question,” Burns admitted.
+“When I spoke to the experts, they all emphasized that the epidemic is not a question of 'if', it is a question of 'when,'” Burns admitted.

 stdClass Object ([term_id] => 1836 [name] => movie [taxonomy] => post_tag [slug] => film)film

 stdClass Object ([term_id] => 13338 [name] => Culture [taxonomy] => category [slug] => kultura-afisha)culture

 stdClass Object ([term_id] => 28340 [name] => coronavirus [taxonomy] => post_tag [slug] => koronavirus)coronavirus